lmcanavals/dotfiles/README.md

 .config/bat/themes they may need an update from time to time!
 * Wezterm, stuff is in the config file
 * neovim, there is a catppuccin file in after/plugin and the lazy line
+* bottom is set on it's config file directly

 #### Other classic stuff to take care of